Microsoft/azure-docs.cs-cz/articles/iot-pnp/concepts-model-repository.md

 #### <a name="validate-models"></a>ověřit – modely

-Můžete spustit [ukázku ověřování DTDL](https://github.com/Azure-Samples/DTDL-Validator) k místnímu ověření vašich modelů.
+Můžete spustit [ukázku ověření DTDL](https://github.com/Azure-Samples/DTDL-Validator) a lokálně ověřit modely zařízení.

 ## <a name="next-steps"></a>Další kroky